The Standard Texas Liability Auto Insurance Policy

 Buying automobile insurance in Texas can be a confusing experience.
 If you are not careful, you can wind up paying a lot of money for the wrong kind of coverage.
 This article is designed to help consumers understand the various types of coverage made available under a standard Texas liability auto insurance policy.

-The additional cap in a liability insurance policy is a per accident cap.
+The first number is a per-person cap on pay-out, the second number is a per accident cap.
 Thus, if you have a minimum limits policy of 30,000.00/60,000.00 and you hit a car with three people in it who each have 35,000 in damages, your insurance policy is only liable to pay a total of 60,000.00 with no more than 30,000.00 going to any one person.
 The remaining 45,000.00 in damages would be your responsibility.

 Uninsured Motorist Coverage and Underinsured Motorist Coverage (UM/UIM) are typically sold as a package.
 They are similar in that they both provide coverage for the consumer who purchases the policy in the event of an accident, but they address two different situations.